 - All applicants in all categories must complete the online application form through the Ontario University Application Centre (OUAC).
 Applications must be submitted by February 1.

 - A four-year Honours Bachelor's degree, in any discipline, with a minimum overall average of 75%, or equivalent.
 Applicants who do not meet these requirements may be considered for admission on an exceptional basis, provided they demonstrate equivalent qualifications.

 - Proof of proficiency in English (if applicable); accepted examinations and required minimum scores for graduate studies are listed on the English Language Proficiency page.

-- All application packages uploads must include a personal statement.
+- All application uploads must include a personal statement.
 Comment on your reasons for applying to the Master of Catholic Thought Program, your academic record, your employment record, any special interest in the area of theological education, your personal interests, activities and goals.

-- Applicants must include an official transcript from each institution through which they have completed coursework.
+- Applicants must upload an official transcript from each institution through which they have completed coursework.
 Three supporting references must also be included.
 Of these references, at least two references should be from an academic who can assess academic potential.
 The third referee may be selected from employers, supervisors, other professionals and academics.

-- Those students wishing to audit courses should apply as non-degree students and should include the personal statement with the package upload as well as a note indicating their desire to audit the courses only.
-Transcripts and references are not necessary.
+- Those students wishing to audit courses should apply as non-degree students and should include the personal statement with the uploaded documents as well as a note indicating their desire to audit the courses only.
+References are not necessary.

 The Graduate Admissions committee will normally consider the applications only after reviewing all the required documents.
 Application material submitted in support of the application will not be returned.

 Applicants may apply to be accepted for one of the following three categories:

-Students possessing a four-year baccalaureate degree from a recognized accredited University of University College or equivalent who are proceeding to completion of the Master of Catholic Thought program.
+Students possessing a four-year Honours Bachelor degree from a recognized accredited University of University College or equivalent, who are proceeding to completion of the Master of Catholic Thought program.